yerlan2/Advanced-DBMS-Project/README.md

 ### Programming language: **Python**

-### **♕ Django**
+### **⚜ Flask**

-Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
-It’s free and open source.
+Flask is a lightweight Web Server Gateway Interface (WSGI) web application framework.

+A micro web framework that has minimal dependencies on external libraries, written in Python, which was formed for a faster and easier use, and also has the ability to scale up to complex applications.

-**Why Django?**
+**Why Flask?**

-With Django, you can take Web applications from concept to launch in a matter of hours.
-Django takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
-It’s free and open source.

-**Ridiculously fast.**

-Django was designed to help developers take applications from concept to completion as quickly as possible.
+Flask is considered the best framework for light web application serving, it is a lightweight framework and can also be useful to the developer if he or she chooses a web interface to the default system based UI.

+**It is very flexible and easy.**

+There are only a handful of parts of flask that cannot be changed or altered because of its simplicity and minimalism.
+This means that almost all the parts of flask are open to change, unlike some other web frameworks.

+Flask comes with a template engine that lets you use the same user interface for multiple pages.
+Python can insert variables into the templates.

 **Fully loaded.**

-Django includes dozens of extras you can use to handle common Web development tasks.
-Django takes care of user authentication, content administration, site maps, RSS feeds, and many more tasks — right out of the box.
+Flask includes dozens of extras you can use to handle common Web development tasks.
+Flask takes care of user authentication, routing, site maps, RSS feeds, and many more tasks — right out of the box.

 **Reassuringly secure.**

-Django takes security seriously and helps developers avoid many common security mistakes, such as SQL injection, cross-site scripting, cross-site request forgery and clickjacking.
+Flask takes security seriously and helps developers avoid many common security mistakes, such as SQL injection, cross-site scripting, cross-site request forgery and clickjacking.
 Its user authentication system provides a secure way to manage user accounts and passwords.

 **Exceedingly scalable.**

-Some of the busiest sites on the planet use Django’s ability to quickly and flexibly scale to meet the heaviest traffic demands.
+Some of the busiest sites on the planet use Flask’s ability to quickly and flexibly scale to meet the heaviest traffic demands.

 **Incredibly versatile.**

-Companies, organizations and governments have used Django to build all sorts of things — from content management systems to social networks to scientific computing platforms.
+Companies, organizations and governments have used Flask to build all sorts of things — from content management systems to social networks to scientific computing platforms.

+**Modular and extremely comprehensive.**

+Flask has a lightweight and modular design, so it easy to transform it to the web framework you need with a few extensions without weighing it down.

 <br>